NikhilNathanael/PSG-Tech-Notes/Semester 7/Supply Chain Management/Impact of the Internet on Supply Chain Strategies.md

 ---
-Filetype: "Notes"
+Filetype: Notes
-Subject: "Supply Chain Management"
-Subject: "Suppply Chain Management"
+Subject: Supply Chain Management
 ---

 The expectation was that increasing the use of the internet would solve a lot of the business problems